rhp997/BTPi/README.md

    sed -i 's/"exit_type":"Crashed"/"exit_type":"Normal"/' "$HOME/.config/chromium/Default/Preferences"
    ```

-3. Optional: Enable SSH and VNC (Preferences --> Interfaces) and configure remote access.
+3. _Optional_: Enable SSH and VNC (Preferences --> Interfaces) and configure remote access.
 See VNC Notes below.
-4. Optional: Disable notice for launching executable (e.g., \*.desktop) files
+4. _Optional_: Disable notice for launching executable (e.g., \*.desktop) files

    - Open a file manager window and navigate to Edit --> Preferences --> General
    - Check box "Don't ask options on launch executable file"

    ### VNC Configuration Notes

-   Note: Raspberry OS uses Wayland VNC (wayvnc) by default.
+   Note: Recent versions of Raspberry OS uses Wayland VNC (wayvnc) by default.
 Encryption is not fully implemented and unnecessarily takes up resources on a local network.
 If not needed or a "No matching security types" connection error is encountered, disable with:

    ```sh
    sudo nano /etc/wayvnc/config